Open Menu Close Menu Open Search Close Search

 Associate Director, Catholic Chaplain

-Lynn Cooper A02 was appointed Catholic Chaplain in 2008.
+Lynn Cooper, A02 was appointed Catholic Chaplain in 2008.
 Since then Lynn has served the spiritual and sacramental needs of our diverse campus community.
 Lynn seeks to serve those who are united in Catholic life and worship, those who are attracted to the Catholic faith, and the larger Tufts community.
 Pastoral counseling, spiritual direction, retreats, study groups, and prayer groups extend this ministry to the many dimensions of the lives of students and others in the university community.
 Lynn also serves as the University Chaplaincy's Associate Director, assisting the University Chaplain with strategy and planning, and leading educational programming.
-Lynn is a confidential resource on campus.
+Lynn is the University Chaplaincy liaison to the Counseling and Mental Health Services (CMHS), the Women's Center, Athletics, and the Office of Residential Life and Learning's Residential Life Coordinator (RLC) team.

 Lynn's biography